Last Updated on April 10, 2023 by Dave Schoenbeck

 Should you rehire an employee that has quit and wants to come back?
 There are certainly benefits to hiring a known quantity.
-However, while you may be tempted to avoid spending more time and resources on the hiring process, there are also disadvantages of rehiring former employees that you should first be aware of.
+However, while you may be tempted to avoid spending more time and resources on the hiring process, you should first be aware of the disadvantages of rehiring former employees.
 Here’s what you need to know.

 Can You Rehire a Terminated Employee?

 If an employee has been terminated for just cause and wants to return, do not rehire them.
 It sends a terrible message to your current employees that bad behavior will be tolerated and even rewarded.
 However, if an employee resigns and wants to come back, there are a few situations in which rehiring them could be a good idea.

 The employee is already familiar with the job and the company culture.
 You know what to expect from their performance and don’t need to worry about training someone new.
 It could also boost team morale for a well-liked top performer to return.

 However, there are some serious disadvantages of rehiring former employees that you should consider before bringing this person back.